John Harington (died 1582): Life

-Harington served Thomas Seymour, Baron Seymour, husband of Queen Katherine Parr and uncle of Edward VI of England.
+Harington served Thomas Seymour, 1st Baron Seymour of Sudeley, husband of Katherine Parr and uncle of King Edward VI.

 Harington married Ethelreda Malte (Audrey), an illegitimate daughter of John Malte by Joan Dingley, who was the king's tailor.
-Contemporary reports also suggest that Etheldreda was an unrecognised illegitimate daughter of Henry VIII.Hart, Kelly (2009).
-"The Mistresses of Henry VIII" In 1546, John Malte had purchased the manor of Kelston in Somerset on behalf of himself and Etheldreda (Audrey) alias Digneley, "bastard daughter of the said John Digneley alias Dobson", and in September 1546, he made Etheldreda (Audrey), "my bastard daughter begotten upon the body of Joan Digneley", his chief legatee and recipient of all his property in Berkshire, Hertfordshire and Somerset.
+Contemporary reports also suggest that Etheldreda was an unrecognised illegitimate daughter of Henry VIII.
+In 1546, John Malte had purchased the manor of Kelston in Somerset on behalf of himself and Etheldreda (Audrey) alias Digneley, "bastard daughter of the said John Digneley alias Dobson", and in September 1546, he made Etheldreda (Audrey), "my bastard daughter begotten upon the body of Joan Digneley", his chief legatee and recipient of all his property in Berkshire, Hertfordshire and Somerset.
 Etheldreda later died around 1556, leaving behind her husband and daughter Hester.

 Harington entered the service of Princess Elizabeth.
 He was a cultivated man and a poet, who in his visits to Elizabeth at Hatfield turned his talents to the praises of her six gentlewomen, but soon singled out among them Isabella Markham, daughter of Sir John Markham of Cotham.
 He married her early in 1559.
 Five years before their marriage, he was imprisoned in the Tower at the same time as the Princess Elizabeth; his first wife and Isabella, both being her Ladies-in-Waiting, had accompanied the princess.
 In 1561, their son John was born, and Elizabeth, who had now ascended the throne, repaid their loyalty by acting as his godmother.
 He later became known as a writer at her court, where he was often in trouble.
 Queen Elizabeth I also granted him the Stoughton Grange Estate in Leicestershire.